TWUOnline/ldrs664/_pages/unit-2.md

 <h4>Unit Overview</h4>
 Creating authentic learning communities begins with personal authenticity -- with knowing one's self.
 Palmer (1998) argues that "good teaching comes from the<em> identity</em> and <em>integrity</em> of the teacher" (p.
 13, italics added).

-Identity: Knowing ourselves as teachers means that we must explore our inner landscape.
+<strong>Identity:</strong> Knowing ourselves as teachers means that we must explore our inner landscape.
 We must be aware of the character traits, personal experiences, values, beliefs, and cultural environment in which we were raised and now live.
-These elements are part of our identity -- and we bring our identity with us into the classroom and learning spaces in which we coach and teach others(Palmer, 1998)
+These elements are part of our identity -- and we bring our identity with us into the classroom and learning spaces in which we coach and teach others (Palmer, 1998)

-Integrity: So, too, our integrity comes with us into the learning spaces in which we teach.
+<strong>Integrity:</strong> So, too, our integrity comes with us into the learning spaces in which we teach.
 Integrity, from Palmer's (1998) discussion, is not about ethics, but about an integrated sense of self -- a self that is whole, integrating life experiences and values and beliefs in a meaningful, authentic way.

 Whether we are aware of it or not, our integrity and identity are part of who we are as teachers.
 It is on this foundation that we build connections with students, and are able to invite them into spaces where personal transformation  and authentic learning will take place.